Dharini-maker/ENCODER8TO3DATAFLOW/README.md

 **THEORY**

+ Encoder is a digital circuit that converts information into a coded format for machine processing.
+This process is known as encoding.
+Encoders are used in many digital electronics applications, including: data transmission, control and automation systems, communication, and signal processing.

 **Encoder 8 To 3**

 The 8 to 3 line Encoder is also known as Octal to Binary Encoder.
 In 8 to 3 line encoder, there is a total of eight inputs, i.e., D0, D1, D2, D3, D4, D5, D6, and D7 and three outputs, i.e., A0, A1, and A2.
 In 8-input lines, one input-line is set to true at a time to get the respective binary code in the output side.
 Below are the block diagram and the truth table of the 8 to 3 line encoder.